 Another pillar of the National Hydrogen Strategy is the funding of the socalled "living laboratories", in which, among other things, the production and application of hydrogen is to be tested on an industrial scale.
-For this purpose, funds amounting to 600 million Euros are to be made available for the period from 2020 to 2023.
+In the "North German Living Laboratory", for example, research is being conducted in particular on so-called sector coupling in order to exploit possible synergy effects.
+The projects planned there alone are expected to save more than 500,000 tonnes of CO2 emissions per year.
+For the financing of the living laboratories, funds amounting to 600 million Euros are to be made available for the period from 2020 to 2023.
+A funding directive that also provides for the funding of living laboratories over 10 years, including additional funding for operating costs, is currently still being agreed with the EU Commission.